 *Not sure what a fat quarter is?
 Click here to learn all about the magic of this 18” x 22” piece of fabric.

-- Join end pieces and corner pieces as diagram.
+- Join end pieces and corner pieces as per diagram.

 - Trim pieced background to 35 1/2” x 16”.

-- Layer backing, batting and quilt top; baste.
+- Layer backing, batting, and quilt top; baste.
 Quilt as desired.
-Quilt shown was outlined quilted.
+The quilt shown was outlined quilted.